Chichester runners and AC walk and talk day for mental health awareness

 and on Freeview 262 or Freely 565

-Mental health awareness week is running from 12th to 18th may , this years theme is community , so with that we are holding a day on Tuesday 13th may for people to pop along if they wish to in Oaklands Park to have a little walk and talk day and to help raise awareness of mental health , this wont be a huge walk it will be in the park itself , there is also no pressure to talk this is only if you want to , there will be other members from Chichester runners in attendance as well as myself , there is also a wear green for mental health theme to support mental health awareness , this is quite apt as the clubs colours are green and white so we will be wearing green.
+This year's theme is community, so with that in mind we are holding a day on May 13 for people to pop along if they wish to Oaklands Park to have a little walk and talk day.

+This wont be a huge walk, it will be in the park itself.
+There is also no pressure to talk - this is only if you want to.

+There will be other members from Chichester runners in attendance as well as myself so if you want to pop along to help or to come to talk please do.
+There is also a wear green for mental health theme to support mental health awareness.
+This is quite apt as the clubs colours are green and white so we will be wearing our club tops (or green tops).

-We will be meeting at 10.30 am close to the festival theatre main entrance look for us in our chichester runners tops , we would love it if you came along to help support the community feel of the walk and talk day , there is also the option of going for a coffee afterwards in the festival theatre café
+There will be a community feel to the walk and talk day.
+There is also the option of going for a coffee afterwards in the festival theatre café.